JEEVANJGA/Mern-crash-course/Steps followed.md

     res.send('Server is ready');
   });
   ```

 ## Step-5
 - Create a MongoDB for learning purpose based on instructions
 - create env file as suggested with connection string
+- Use dotenv package to access the env variables.